mcmonkeyprojects/KeyboardChatterBlocker/README.md

 ### Other Features

 - You can add any `chatter.wav` file next to the `.exe`, and it will be automatically played when chatter is detected.
 This feature was requested by [#32](https://github.com/mcmonkeyprojects/KeyboardChatterBlocker/issues/32).
 You can download sound files for example [here](https://bigsoundbank.com/search?q=notification).
 The only requirement is that it be in `.wav` format.
+(If you do not place such a file, no audio player capabilities will be loaded at all.
+This is detected at startup, if you want to add one while you have the program open you must close it and reopen it).

 ---